Amrhub/To-Do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do list Structure
+# To Do list

-> To Do list Structure
+> To Do list interactive list and localStorage

 ![screenshot](./app_screenshot.png)

-This is milestone is about making to do list markup + creating tasks section dynamically.
+This is milestone is about making to do list bit interactive adding check functionality and storing list into local storage.

 ## Built With